tomdan-ai/MVP-wallet/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- **User Authentication**: Implement user authentication and authorization for more secure transactions.
+- **User Authentication**: Implement more validations user authentication and authorization for more secure transactions.
 - **Transaction History**: Add a feature for users to view their transaction history.
 - **Email Notifications**: Implement email notifications for successful transactions.